-If you’re interested in replacing your roof and want to save money on materials and installation, here are the cheap roof shingles you need to know about.
-We will take a close look at how much you will spend, what to expect long-term, and where to find these shingles.
+If you’re interested in replacing your roof and want to save money on materials and installation, here are the cheap roofing shingles you need to know about.

 A budget roof replacement using 3 tab asphalt shingles on a 1,500 sq.ft. ranch house may cost as little as $2,625-3,750, depending on local labor rates and roofing material prices.

 To get started on your roof replacement, contact your local pros for FREE ESTIMATES!

 Cheap Shingles Options

 The reality is that architectural roof shingles are gaining traction and a larger market share each year.
 Yet not everyone is keen on opting for them because of the high initial cost.
 The cheapest alternative to architectural shingles are 3 tab asphalt shingles.

 Three tab shingles are an asphalt based material that has 3 These shingles are made of 3 distinct tabs, each 12 inches wide.
 This construction lends itself to a distinctly flat appearance.

 3-tab shingles have limited 20,25,and 30 year manufacturer warranties.
 Realistically mostly asphalt shingles products last anywhere from 10-16 years, depending on your local climate and quality of installation.